ktheodora/SmartBucksApp/setupPage.md

 ## Make you page Blog-Ready

 So far, a page exists, but it looks rather plain and not suitable for hosting Blog posts.
-Here is how you get there very easily:
+Here is how you get there very easily :

 1. In the `_config.yml` file of your project (in the `\docs` folder), change the line `baseurl: isee2018` to `baseurl: <project-name>` where project name means the name of your github repository/project.